roloran/ROLODECK/README.md

 - lvgl (8.4.0)

 Copy them to the directory where Arduino IDE installs libraries.
 We keep a tested fork of LilyGo's repository [here](https://github.com/roloran/LilyGO-T-Deck).
-Next, for lvgl, a file must be created, which is stored in the library lvgl as .template.
+The lv_conf.h file should be as indicated below, which is stored in the library lvgl as a .template file.
 Insert this file in the library directory of the Arduino IDE.

 ```
 .